developerPCR/panda-core-dev-docu-PCR/docs/designs.md

 # Designs

-We want to come up with around 10 different designs for each template.
+<h2>We want to come up with around 10 different designs for each template.</h2>

 They are full compatible with all the base templates we will have: